Roberthorv/TE_in_Brachypodium/README.md

 # TE in Brachypodium
-Custom scripts used in Horvath et al. 2023, "The evolution of transposable elements in Bradychopium distachyon is governed by purifying selection, while neutral and adaptive processes play a minor role".
+Custom scripts used in:
+Robert HorvathNikolaos MinadakisYann BourgeoisAnne C. Roulin2023The evolution of transposable elements in Brachypodium distachyon is governed by purifying selection, while neutral and adaptive processes play a minor roleeLife12:RP93284